ESC

 negligible

-less than one-eighth the size of Washington, DC
+less than one-eighth the size of Washington, D.C.

 tropical, with practically no variation in temperature; has two seasons (dry and humid)

-highest point
+Highest point

 Morne du Vitet 286 m

-lowest point
+Lowest point

-Caribbean Ocean 0 m
+Caribbean Sea 0 m

 17 90 N, 62 85 W

-a 1,200-hectare marine nature reserve, the Reserve Naturelle, is made up of five zones around the island that form a network to protect the island's coral reefs, seagrass, and endangered marine species
+a 1,200-hectare (3,000-acre) marine nature reserve, the Reserve Naturelle, is made up of five zones around the island that form a network to protect the island's coral reefs, seagrass, and endangered marine species

 0 km